TWP Writing Studio

 Specialized Help for Undergraduate ESL Writers

-International Conversation Cafe: Join us on Thursday afternoons from September 8 through November 17 in the Bryan Center's Griffith Board Room, 12:30 - 1:30pm.
-Come talk about world events, local culture, and more with people from around the world.
+International Conversation Cafe: Join us Thursday afternoons from January 19 through April 20 for conversations with people from around the world.
+Topics include world events, local events, culture, and more.
 Click here for more information.

 To schedule an appointment with the Embedded Writing Consultant (EWC) assigned to your Writing 101 or W-coded class, click here.

 To learn more about the EWC experience, see this student-produced video, "Reflecting Back, Looking Forward: How To Gain the Most From Your Writing Center Experience."